jianjieluo/BeeBlog/README.md

 ## Why BeeBlog

 I have tried some blog frameworks like Jekyll or Hexo.
 However, I am always spending lots of time reading doc for some functions.
-Once I found that making a static page generator is not difficult I decided to build my own blog.
+Once I found that making a static site generator is not difficult I decided to build my own blog.
 Beeblog has no  complex plugins supports.
 I just implement some basic features I need.
 During the developing, I am learning docker and nginx.

 I notice a code in the Internet and I think it's interesting while pretty right.